Spring Garden Revival

 Contact Reading's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Reading, MA can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall distributions are held at designated bulk pickup locations, with resident permit or sticker requirements in place.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring clean, pesticide-free materials aged for 6-12 months.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled to a 4-foot maximum length and under 50 lbs using biodegradable twine.
-The Transfer Station operates on set hours and requires permits and fees for certain services.
-For more information, contact: Reading Department of Public Works
+Residents of Reading can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works (DPW).
+Spring and fall distributions are common, with bulk mulch pickup available at designated locations; a resident permit or sticker may be required.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring local sustainability.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, under 50 lbs, using biodegradable twine.
+The Transfer Station operates on set hours and may require permits or fees for disposal.
+Mulch quality is maintained by using clean, pesticide-free wood waste, aged for 6-12 months to prevent disease.
+For more information or to coordinate large-scale mulch needs, contact:

 16 Lowell Street, Reading, MA 01867